Neo23x0/yarGen/README.txt

 = Use the shipped database (FAST) to create some rules

-python yara-brg.py -rm -m "X:\MAL\Case1401"
+python yara-brg.py -rm -ie -m "X:\MAL\Case1401"

 Use the shipped database of goodware strings and scan the malware directory "X:\MAL" recursively.
 Create rules for all files included in this directory and below.
 A file named 'yara_brg_rules.yar' will be generated in the current directory.
+All files in that directory are malware files and should be analyzed regardless of their extension (--ie)

 = Dont use the database and create your own string set from goodware files (behavior in versions pre 0.6)